kadirlofca/kadirlofca-portfolio/src/posts/2025-03-09-magnolia-house.md

   - Spacial Audio
 date: 2025-03-09
 ---
-# Creating the Magnolia House VR Project: A Developer’s Journey

-As the developer behind the **Magnolia House VR project**, I had the opportunity to bring the rich history of the Magnolia House to life using **C#**, **Unity**, and **Blender**.
-My goal was to create an immersive virtual reality experience that would allow users to explore this historic landmark and its significance to African American travelers during the segregation era.
-The project required both technical skill and a deep respect for the history I was helping to preserve.
+I had the opportunity to bring the rich history of the Magnolia House to life using **C#**, **Unity**, and **Blender**.
+My goal was to create an immersive virtual reality experience that would allow users to explore this historic house and learn about it's history through audio-visual elements.

 ## Development Process: Unity and C#